vjohndo/ternion/README.md

 ### - @react-three/cannon
 - This library provides an API to simulate physics in a 3D scene
 - Different hooks provided for different type of the three.js objects
-- `api.applyImpulse` was the main call to move the ball based on mouse movements
+- `api.applyImpulse` was the main method to move the ball based on mouse movements
 ### - @react-three/drei
 - This library provides a way to implement camera controls for a 3D scene as well as other helper functions for @react-three/fiber
 - Typical orbit controls were used